infradom/thermia-genesis-calibra-modbus-hints/README.md

 DISCLAIMER: use at your own risk, don't complain if it eats your dog or burns your house ....

 For the Calibra, I managed to use the https://github.com/CJNE/thermiagenesis Home Assistant integration, which works fine for most parameters.
-Unfortunately, this integration misses some interesting registers:
+Unfortunately, this integration currently misses some interesting registers:
  - BMS supplied outside temperature
  - Energy performance parameters (COP today for heat and tapwater)

+As I currently have no time to contribute to this is integration, I added these modbus entities manually.
 These missing registers can be enabled by adding a modbus section to your config/configuration.yaml file: